fuskovic/remcap/docs/secure.md

-# With SSL/TLS secured connection
+# With a SSL/TLS secured connection

 ### Building